 When is packet pick up?

 Packet pick up will be available on Saturday, May 5 from 8:00 a.m.-5:00 p.m.

 Where is packet pick up located?

-Packet pick up will be downtown in front of City Hall (101 N 3rd St, Waco, Tx).
+Packet pick up will be at the Waco Convention Center in McLennan Hall (100 Washington Ave, Waco, Tx).
 Please bring a government issued photo ID and copy of your registration email to pick up your packet.

 What is the weather typically like on race day?

 Texas weather is unpredictable, so check the forecast as you prepare.
 Waco’s historic average for May 6th is a high of 83°F and a low of 61°F.